Aztec Dance Forever

 Series: Now and Then: Living Memories – Art on Market Street 2026

-Following Rebecca Solnit’s call for “more history, not less,” this project marks a story not always found in books, but alive in the bodies that dance and teach—a history written through movement, memory, and resistance.
+Following Rebecca Solnit’s call for “more history, not less,” this project shares a story not always found in books, but alive in the bodies that dance and teach—a history written through movement, memory, and resistance.

 • Español :